spatialos/gdk-for-unity/docs/content/troubleshooting.md

 **Fix**<br/>

- Instead of `bool` and `System.Boolean`, please use `Improbable.Gdk.Core.BlittableBool`, a blittable alternative implementation we provide, in that case.
+ Instead of `bool` and `System.Boolean`, please use `Improbable.Gdk.Core.BlittableBool`, a blittable alternative implementation we provide as a workaround for this limitation.

 <br/>